sirodoht/sirodoht.com/content/blog/the-miu-formal-system.md

 Douglas Hofstadter was also astonished by not only the theorems themselves, but also by the incredible proofs that Gödel provided.
 Thus, he started a treatise on that proof.
 However, Hofstadter thanks to his polymath personality discovered that the ideas underlying Gödel’s proof, apart from our mind, could also be perceived by our eyes and ears.
 He presents this to us through the works of Johann Sebastian Bach and M. C. Escher respectively.

-In this journey he elaborates on many topics.
-One of them is formal systems and in this realm he presents a puzzle, the infamous MU puzzle.
+In this journey, he elaborates on many topics.
+One of them is formal systems and in this realm, he presents a puzzle, the infamous MU puzzle.

 ## The MU Puzzle